 |Number of media appearances per year (major newspapers/magazines/websites/blogs, TV + radio channels) - does not include social media|

 The management structure is composed of the President, the first and second Vicepresidents and the members of the Council.
-The Council organizes its preparatory work through standing and ad hoc committees.
-Currently, there are four standing committees dealing with Assistance to Victims of Discrimination, Legislation, Surveys and Reports and Communication.
+The Council organizes its preparatory work through standing and ad hoc Working Groups.
+Currently, there are four standing Working Groups dealing with Assistance to Victims of Discrimination, Legislation, Surveys and Reports and Communication.
 In addition, there is a Permanent Committee which has the task of preparing the Plenary Sessions.
-The Deputy Director General for Equality and Non Discrimination, within the Institute of Women and for Equal Opportunities, acts as Secretary of the Council and provides administrative assistance and technical support.
+The Deputy Director General for Equal Treatment and Ethnic-Racial Diversity and Non Discrimination, acts as Secretary of the Council and provides administrative assistance and technical support.

-The Secretary of State for Social Services and Equality proposes and the Minister for Health, Social Services and Equality appoints the President.
+The Secretary of State for Equality and against Gender Violence proposes and the Minister of Equality appoints the President.
 The first Vicepresident is appointed by the Minister based on the proposal of the NGOs and the Social Partners represented in the Council.
-The second Vicepresident is the Director of the Institute of Women and for Equal Opportunities.
+The second Vicepresident is the Director-General for Equal Treatment and Ethnic-Racial Diversity.

 |Grounds / Fields||Employment||Education||Housing||Social Protection & Healthcare||Goods and Services||Other|